ignite/cli/docs/docs/guide/09-interchange/03-walkthrough.md

   priceDenom: venuscoin
 ```

-The author of the buy order receives 5 marscoin vouchers which locks 50
-venuscoin of their token.
-The 5marscoin amount that is not filled by the sell
-order creates a buy order on the target chain:
+In this scenario, the author of the buy order will receive 5 `marscoin` vouchers as payment, which locks up 50 `venuscoin` of their token.
+The remaining 5 `marscoin` that is not filled by the sell order will create a new buy order on the Venus chain.
+This means that the author of the buy order is still interested in purchasing 5 `marscoin`, and is willing to pay the specified price for it.
+The new buy order will remain on the order book until it is filled by another sell order, or it is cancelled by the buyer.

 ```
 interchanged q bank balances $(interchanged keys show -a alice --home ~/.venus) --node tcp://localhost:26659